duospreadsheet/supplemental/README.md

 <img src="https://s3.amazonaws.com/github-duo/gui_updated.png" width="230"/>

-We compared this interface with the natural language interface in an early pilot and the participant commented that the GUI helped *"articulating"* and *"think about"* pairwise comparison questions but the interface was still too complicated -- the interface complexity counteracted with the ease of articulation.
+We compared this interface with the natural language interface in an informal usability study and the participant commented that the GUI helped *"articulating"* and *"think about"* pairwise comparison questions but the interface was still too complicated -- the interface complexity counteracted with the ease of articulation.
 This finding impelled us to improve the design and eventually resulted in the sloppy rules.

 #### Logistic Regression Models for Classifying Attributes